nickfargo/might/src/interest.coffee.md

 An **interest** is a specialized `Promise` to a `Potential`.
 An `Interest` can be `divest`ed, or “revoked”, by a consumer, causing its associated `Potential` to disavow all callbacks previously registered via that `Interest`.

-In addition a `Potential` is automatically `canceled` once all previously invested consumers `divest` their `Interest`s in that `Potential`.
+A `Potential` is automatically `canceled` once all previously invested consumers `divest` their `Interest`s in that `Potential`.

     class Interest extends Promise